By Gary Boyer

-Dylan is a day trader and, to the surprise of no one who knows him, he’s turned out to be rather a good one.
+Dylan is a day trader and, to the surprise of every one who knows him, he’s turned out to be rather a good one.
 He’s clever and quick enough to jump on opportunities within seconds of their turning up on his screen, fearless enough to risk losing most of his net worth in one or two trades, disciplined enough not to — and confident enough to know that even if he does, he can make it all back- all the more reason why we thought about featuring this trader success story.

 Only 25, Dylan plays the markets with a pot of more than $1 million — $100,000 of his own money earned from trading over the past two years, the rest provided by his bosses and partners at AMR Capital Trading.
 While many of Dylan’s high school friends are still grinding it out in graduate school or moving up the ladder of barely paid “internships,” Dylan last year was pulling down a six-figure income.
+Read the excerpts from this motivating interview.

-“Trading is fun,” reports Dylan.
+“Trading is fun,” says Dylan.
 “I’m genuinely excited most days when I get to the office.
 I was so excited and jazzed by what I was doing that it was a year before I took a day off.
 For me, this is a dream job.”

 “They hated it,” recalls Chris, 28, a Tulane University grad and one of Dylan’s AMR colleagues with whom he shares an apartment several blocks from the office.
 (At the company’s insistence, we have withheld the last names of the other traders for competitive reasons.)
 “I remember vividly walking into my father’s office.
 Dad had printed out a sheet from the Tulane Web site that said what finance majors in my region were earning.
 Maybe it was $40,000, $50,000.
 He said that was what I should be making, not taking a job that pays nothing.”

-If you walked into the apartment Dylan shares with Chris and another former trader, you’d think they were just a bunch of recent college graduates with a tenuous hold on the first rung of the economic ladder.
+If you walk into the apartment Dylan shares with Chris and another former trader, you’d think they were just a bunch of recent college graduates with a tenuous hold on the first rung of the economic ladder.

 Despite having a bank account bigger than the 401(k)s of most 50-somethings, Chris just bought his first car last December — a black Cadillac CTS.
 Dylan motors around West Palm in a blue 2003 Jaguar sedan with 100,000 miles on it that he bought for $7,000 in poker-